- The Power of Professionalism Award

 The opportunity to nominate a candidate for this award is limited to chairs, center directors, deans and those at the highest level of leadership at the College or its affiliated institutions.
 Candidates are considered for their qualities of professionalism in patient care, clinical research and/or education as well as humanism (altruism, caring, compassion, empathy, cultural sensitivity, and respect for the dignity of others).
 The nominee must be a full-time or part-time faculty or voluntary faculty physician with a Baylor appointment, be in good standing at Baylor and have contributed to the institution for five or more years.

-The chair/leader is asked to submit two documents to nominate a faculty member.
-This information should be provided as email attachments (PDF or MS Word) to Debbie Fernandez by Jan.
-30, 2023:
+The chair/leader is asked to submit two documents to nominate a faculty member by Feb.
+12, 2024.
+The following documents should be provided as email attachments (PDF or MS Word) to Debbie Fernandez:

 - One- to two-page summary supporting the nominee, including the merit of the nominee's professionalism and humanistic characteristics and achievements, highlighting those manifested within Baylor College of Medicine.